superseriousbusiness/gotosocial/docs/federation/posts.md

 And:

-- `always` is an array of ActivityPub URIs/IDs of `Actor`s or `Collection`s of `Actor`s who are permitted to create + distribute an interaction without necessarily having to wait for an `Accept` from the interactee's server (more on this below).
+- `always` is an array of ActivityPub URIs/IDs of `Actor`s or `Collection`s of `Actor`s who are permitted to create + distribute an interaction without manual approval from the interacted-with user.
 - `approvalRequired` is an array of ActivityPub URIs/IDs of `Actor`s or `Collection`s of `Actor`s who are permitted create + distribute an interaction, but **should wait for** an `Accept` before distributing an interaction.

 Valid URI entries in `always` and `approvalRequired` include: